Mathos42/FastVideoDSPlayer-2/readme.md

 - Displays folders and allows you to select which video to watch (in standalone mode).
 - Y, X, L, R, SELECT and START also work in standalone mode.
 - The bottom screen remains black between videos and when Y, X, L and R are pressed.
 Tapping the screen, pausing the video or exiting the video restores the bottom screen (in both modes: TWiLight Menu++ and standalone).
-- In TWiLight Menu++ mode, as folders are limited to 39 files, I’ve added a shuffle mode for all folders on the SD card
+- Global shuffle mode across all folders on the SD card in TWiLight Menu++ and standalone mode

 PLEASE NOTE !
-That in TWiLight Menu++ mode, the number of files in a directory is limited to the maximum supported by the DS (40 files in a single directory – or, to be precise, 39 files plus the ‘RETURN’ option).
+That in TWiLight Menu++ mode, the number of files in a directory is limited to the maximum supported by the DS (39 files in a single directory).
 In standalone mode, my code limits the number of files in a single directory to 512.

 ## Controls